 The Sarulla Geothermal Power Project is located in the Tapanuli Utara district, in North Sumatra province, Indonesia.
 It is the largest single-contract geothermal power project to date.
-It is owned and will be operated by a consortium of Medco-Ormat-Itochu-Kyushu.
+It is owned and will be operated by Sarulla Operations Ltd. (SOL), a consortium of Medco-Ormat-Itochu-Kyushu.

 The consortium includes PT Medco Energi International (27.5%), US based Ormat Technologies (12.75%), Japan based Itochu (25%) and Kyushu Electric (25%).
 It has a joint operating contract (JOC) with the concession holder Pertamina Geothermal Energy (PGE), a subsidiary of the state-owned oil and gas company PT Pertamina.

 The Sarulla Geothermal Power Plant will have an installed capacity of 330MW which will be constructed in three phases of 110MW each.
-Phase 1 is scheduled to become operational within 30 months of the financial closure which is expected to be one year after the signing of the Energy Sales Contract (ESC).
-The remaining phases will become operational in stages of 18 months after the commissioning of Phase 1.
+The construction of Phase 1 is scheduled to start in 2014 and its commercial operation is expected in 2016.
+The other two phases are expected to be commissioned in 2017 and 2018.

-The entire plant is to be completed in five years.
-It is one of the private power plants under the second round of 10,000MW programme announced in 2004 by PLN.
+Sarulla plant is one of the private power plants under the second round of 10,000MW programme announced in 2004 by PLN.

-The plant will be fuelled by two steam production and injection reservoirs –Silangkitang and Namora-I. The first unit will be constructed at Silangkitang and the other two units at Namora-I.
+The plant will be fuelled by two steam production and injection reservoirs named Silangkitang and Namora-I. The first unit will be constructed at Silangkitang and the other two units at Namora-I.